AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/vntc/utilities/c-ir-vignette-converter-vntc/r-ir-options-for-vignettes.md

  </tr>
  <tr class="strow">
   <td class="stentry"> <p><span class="codeph"> -imagemap</span> </p></td>
   <td class="stentry"> <p>Enable extraction of the image map file from the vignette.
-The map data is written to a HTML file containing only a <span class="codeph"> &lt;map&gt;</span> element.
+The map data is written to an HTML file that contains only a <span class="codeph"> &lt;map&gt;</span> element.
 The output file is named the same as the output image file, but with an <span class="filepath"> .htm</span> suffix.
 A warning message is generated and no file is created if the command is specified but no map data is present in the vignette. </p></td>
  </tr>
  <tr class="strow">
   <td class="stentry"> <p><span class="codeph"> -profile</span> </p></td>